snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 This release brings about a rethink to POST requests and the count of events we send.
 Historically a POST consisted of a predetermined count of events, a batch.
 This batch was limited to a maximum of 10 events in the case of the Objective-C Tracker.
 We have now removed this limitation and imposed a much more performant metric for determining a POST size; the maximum amount of bytes the collector can receive.

 Imagine a single event is 1000 bytes in size.
-This means that the maximum amount of bytes we are able to send is 10000 bytes, less than a 5th of what the collectors can safely handle.
+This meant that the maximum amount of bytes we are able to send is 10000, less than a 5th of what the collectors can safely handle.
 To send 50 events would subsequently result in 5 seperate requests being sent.

 Under the new metric we can send all 50 of those events in a single request.
 Resulting in better sending performance and far less network activity.